ayota/cafb-indicator-map/ipf/README.md

 Therefore, we only keep the 2012-2014 records.
 - The outputs are saved in `pums_2012_2014.csv` (main file) and `pums_hh_2012_2014.csv` (household size by income bracket).
+- While the BRFSS considers Hispanic/Latino ethnicity as a category under race, in the census it is a separate (yes/no) question.
+To match the two datasets, we assume that all respondents of Hispanic/Latino origin in census data (PUMS and ACS) would fall under the "hispanic" category in BRFSS.

 **acs\_data\_prep.R**

-Downloads the sex by age, race, and household income tables from ACS, map those categories to BRFSS categories with the `[income/race/sex_age]_map.csv` files, tally the counts by census tract and save the output into files:
+Downloads the sex by age, race/ethnicity, and household income tables from ACS, map those categories to BRFSS categories with the `[income/race/sex_age]_map.csv` files, tally the counts by census tract and save the output into files:
 `acs2014_[income/race/sex_age].csv`.